Is it the past? The Future

 - The freeware space exploration game Noctis puts the player in control of a cat-like alien creature called a Felysian, and employs the calendar of his civilization.
 For example the base unit, called epoc, corresponds to about 32 human years, but the smallest unit, the triad dexter (a billionth of an epoc) is "incidentally" equal to a second.

-- This occasionally creates interesting scenarios where real holidays and their ingame versions intersect, including one memorable instance where Christmas (or Crimbo, as it's known in game) and the in-game Halloween coincided, or Drunksgiving, where the in-game holiday 'Feast of Boris' occured on the real-life St. Patrick's Day.
+- This occasionally creates interesting scenarios where real holidays and their ingame versions intersect, including one memorable instance where Christmas (or Crimbo, as it's known in game) and the in-game Halloween coincided, or Drunksgiving, where the in-game holiday 'Feast of Boris' occurred on the real-life St. Patrick's Day.

 - Played in the MMORPG EVE Online.
 One of the EVE chronicles discusses how the four empires decided on a common calendar system.
 They ended up using the Gregorian calendar, and they date of the decision became January 1, year 0.
 The months of the EVE calendar match up with those in real life.
 Years are done a little differently; the year of the game's launch, 2003, corresponds with the in-game year 105.
 2008 is referred to in-game as year 110.